Unfair, Wrongful or Constructive Dismissal

 If you’ve worked for the company in question for less than 12 months, this may reduce your chances of making a successful claim, but this doesn’t preclude making a claim altogether.
 The right to fair treatment also exists for those who have been employed for only a relatively short period of time.
 Some of the reasons which might be considered as unfair include sacking an employee for becoming pregnant, refusing to work overtime or join a trade union, taking part in a strike, or for complaining about work practices and/or health and safety issues.

-If you feel you have been unfairly dismissed, call us on 0800 234 6438 today.
-Our trained advisers will quickly inform you whether or not you appear to have good grounds to seek compensation.
-If you do, you'll be put in touch with an expert solicitor who'll set about building the strongest possible case on your behalf.
+If you feel you have been unfairly dismissed, call free on 0800 234 6438 today.
+A trained legal adviser will quickly inform you whether or not you appear to have good grounds to seek compensation.
+If you do, you’ll be put in touch with an expert solicitor who’ll set about building the strongest possible case on your behalf.

 Any compensation awarded will be calculated so as to reimburse you, rather than punishing your ex-employer.
 The amount awarded will cover any financial losses resulting from your unfair dismissal, and the distress and unpleasantness of being treated in an unjust manner will also be considered.